stormpath/stormpath-sdk-ios/README.md

 1. Let Stormpath handle the Facebook / Google Login.
 2. Use the Facebook / Google iOS SDK to get an access token, and pass it to Stormpath to log in.

-We've made it extremely easy to set up social login without using the Facebook / Google SDK, but if you need to use their SDKs for more features besides logging in, you should use flow #2 (and skip directly to "Advanced ____ Login").
+We've made it extremely easy to set up social login without using the Facebook / Google SDK, but if you need to use their SDKs for more features besides logging in, you should use flow #2 (and skip directly to [Using the Facebook or Google SDK](#using-the-google-or-facebook-sdk)).

 ### Setting up your AppDelegate